sven0726/spark/docs/sparkr.md

  - By default, derby.log is now saved to `tempdir()`.
 This will be created when instantiating the SparkSession with `enableHiveSupport` set to `TRUE`.
  - `spark.lda` was not setting the optimizer correctly.
 It has been corrected.
  - Several model summary outputs are updated to have `coefficients` as `matrix`.
 This includes `spark.logit`, `spark.kmeans`, `spark.glm`.
 Model summary outputs for `spark.gaussianMixture` have added log-likelihood as `loglik`.

+## Upgrading to SparkR 2.3.0

+ - The `stringsAsFactors` parameter was previously ignored with `collect`, for example, in `collect(createDataFrame(iris), stringsAsFactors = TRUE))`.
+It has been corrected.
+ - For `summary`, option for statistics to compute has been added.
+Its output is changed from that from `describe`.
+ - A warning can be raised if versions of SparkR package and the Spark JVM do not match.

+## Upgrading to SparkR 2.3.1 and above

+ - In SparkR 2.3.0 and earlier, the `start` parameter of `substr` method was wrongly subtracted by one and considered as 0-based.
+This can lead to inconsistent substring results and also does not match with the behaviour with `substr` in R. In version 2.3.1 and later, it has been fixed so the `start` parameter of `substr` method is now 1-base.
+As an example, `substr(lit('abcdef'), 2, 4))` would result to `abc` in SparkR 2.3.0, and the result would be `bcd` in SparkR 2.3.1.